commit-live-students/olympic_project_new/q02_country_operations/README.md

 ## Write a function `q02_country_operations` that

-    a)Makes use of the previously created dataframe from q01_rename_columns. b)Removes unnecessary characters from the column 'Country'. c)Extracts country name from 'Country' and creates a new column called 'Country Name'. d)Removes unnecessary spaces from the newly created column e)Returns the updated dataframe
+    a)Makes use of the previously created dataframe from q01_rename_columns. b)Extracts country name from 'Country' and creates a new column called 'Country Name'. c)Removes unnecessary spaces from the newly created column d)Returns the updated dataframe

 Parameters :